substantic/rain/docs/guide/user.rst

 Inputs
 ------

-Data objects can be mapped into workering directory of :func:`rain.client.tasks`.
+Data objects can be mapped into the working directory of :func:`rain.client.tasks`.
 The simplest case is to use a data object directly as arguments for a program.
 In such case, data object is mapped into randomly named file which name is placed into program arguments.

 ::